SMS Prinz Adalbert (1865): Prussian service

-The ship did not last long in service due to her poor construction, defects with her armor plate, she was unable to use her sailing rig, and her hull leaked badly; much of the fault lay with the use of low-quality wood in the construction of her hull.
-These problems necessitated significant refurbishment, which was carried out at the naval depot at Geestemünde in 1868–1869.
+The ship did not last long in service due to a lengthy list of defects.
+These included general poor construction, defects with her armor plate, significant gaps between the armor and hull timbers, and galvanic corrosion between the iron armor and copper sheathing below the waterline.
+She was also unable to use her sailing rig.
+Much of the fault lay with the use of low-quality wood in the construction of her hull.
+These problems necessitated significant refurbishment, and she was decommissioned on 25 October at the naval depot at Geestemünde in 1868–1869.
 Her armor plating had to be removed and reinstalled, a breakwater was installed at the stern of the ship, and the main mast had to be relocated.
 She was re-rigged to a schooner rig during this refit.
+During this period, a London-based company approached Prussia in an attempt to purchase the ship for the Greek Navy.
+Jachmann approved the sale, but the Admiralty rejected the offer.
 Despite the repairs, Prinz Adalbert continued to suffer from severe leaking throughout her short career and she remained a poor sailing vessel.